2025 Moldovan parliamentary election: Russian interference in the election

 In September, the European Digital Media Observatory reported that, in the final stretch of the campaign for the election, "the information warfare landscape continues to evolve with increasing intensity".
 In the run-up to the election, TikTok removed over 134,000 fake accounts, nearly 2 million fake followers, 1,173 accounts impersonating Moldovan officials and over 9,300 videos that violated rules on civic integrity, disinformation and content generation with artificial intelligence (AI); prevented 2.9 million fake likes, 1.8 million fake follow requests, and blocked the creation of over 268,000 spam accounts; and dismantled five coordinated networks with at least 7,593 accounts that "promoted pro-Russian politicians and attempted to discredit the current government".
 Furthermore, according to a study by the international analysis company OpenMinds published on the eve of the election, in Moldova, a third of all Telegram channels systematically spread Russian propaganda and one in eight comments came from bots.
 For its part, Telegram refused any collaboration with the Moldovan authorities against illegal activities in the platform such as vote buying.
 According to Liliana Vițu, the chair of Moldova's Audiovisual Council, the country was at "the mercy of the very big platforms", which she said were being used to spread Russian disinformation and narratives to destabilize the country.
 The EU took several measures to help counter cyberattacks and disinformation against Moldova, and in the United States, several bipartisan lawmakers expressed concern over the magnitude of Russia's interference in the Moldovan election.
+Romanian intelligence services also provided crucial support in the cybernetic field, as Romanian president Dan stated later in 2026.
 Allegedly, part of Russia's disinformation campaign were images spread by propagandists of fake LEGO sets portraying the Moldovan Armed Forces helping Ukraine.

 On 11 September, Moldova's interior minister Daniella Misail-Nichitin stated that, since the beginning of the electoral campaign, around 2,000 searches had been carried out, multiple criminal cases had been opened including complaints about paid protests, and dozens of people had been detained.
 On 16 September, the CNA announced that over 20 million Moldovan lei had been seized during searches in Chișinău amid a case of illegal party financing.
 On 22 September, Moldovan police conducted raids across the country targeting those they suspected of "preparing Russia-backed disorder".
 There were over 250 searches conducted according to Moldpres.
 On 26 September, Serbian police announced the arrest of two people on suspicion of organizing training for 170 participants.
 The Moldovan government expressed its belief that the Russian military intelligence agency, the GRU, was involved.